k88hudson/git-flight-rules/README.md

 #### I need to update my fork with latest updates from original repository

 After a while, the `upstream` repository may have been updated, and these updates need to be pulled into your `origin` repo.
 Remember that like you, other people are contributing too.
-Suppose that you are in your own feature branch and you nees to update it with the original repository updates.
+Suppose that you are in your own feature branch and you need to update it with the original repository updates.

 You probably have set up a remote that points to the original project.
 If not, do this now.
 Generally we use `upstream` as a remote name: